 If your keyboard has volume control keys, you can use them to control the volume of the audio output on the instrument.

 Input and Preset Selection

-The next table lists the keyboard controls to quickly select between the SDI inputs and to select from instrument presets 1 through 6.
+Keyboard controls for selecting SDI inputs and instrument presets lists the keyboard controls to quickly select between the SDI inputs and to select from instrument presets 1 through 6.